Last Updated on

 How to cook Igado

-This dish originated during the Spanish era and some say that the name Igado came from the Spanish term “Higado” which means liver.
-Igado is like Menudo, ilocano style.
+This Ilokano dish originated during the Spanish era and some say that the name Igado came from the Spanish term “Higado” which means liver.
+Igado dish is the Ilokano style Menudo, the only difference is, it has too many pork liver.

 - 1 cups green peas